boosterKRD/boosterKRD.github.io/_posts/2025-02-10-RDS-upgrade.md

   aws rds wait db-snapshot-available --db-snapshot-identifier {GREEN_snapshot_identifier} --region {cluster_region}
   ```
-  This block of code handles the modification of an existing RDS database snapshot to a new engine version
+  This block of code handles the modification of an existing RDS database snapshot to a new engine version.
+You can perform multiple snapshot modifications.
+For instance, upgrade to the latest minor version and then leap to the final major version.
-  !* First command modifies the snapshot to the specified engine version (e.g., 16.7).
+  * First command modifies the snapshot to the specified engine version (e.g., 16.7).
   * Second command waits for the snapshot to be available and updated using the aws rds wait db-snapshot-available command.

 ## **4. Restore the Database Snapshot**